ahmadajmi/markdown-arabic/README.md

 to start the local server at [localhost:5000]

-[Gulp] is used to concat CSS files and then use [gulp-uncss] to make it smaller
+[Gulp] is used for automating tasks.

 So if you have done any changes in CSS files please run `gulp` in the command line to run the task.